bglusman/Outlaw/README.md

 also match specific instances of a collection much like the symbol handling.

-Outlaw currently ignores whitespace, parentheses and new lines, though I have ideas to change this behavior dynamically in certain laws if desired.
+Outlaw currently ignores whitespace, parentheses and new lines, though I have ideas to change this behavior dynamically in certain rules if desired.

 Execute outlaw on your project from the root directory by simply entering "outlaw" into your shell, or specify another directory to run on with "outlaw /path/to/dir"

-Before using outlaw in a project you should create a .outlawed file which Outlaw will read laws from.
+Before using outlaw in a project you should create a .outlawed file which Outlaw will read rules from.

 It comes with an example file (.outlawed.example) which is included in the gem and will be loaded if no .outlawed file is found in current directory or